 There are two types of IBD:

-- Crohn’s disease: affects the gastrointestinal (GI) tract
+- Crohn’s disease: affects the entire gastrointestinal (GI) tract but most commonly affects the small intestine and the colon

 IBD can cause more general digestive ailments, such as abdominal pain and diarrhea.
 Other symptoms can include: